 Rhyl

-Rhuddlan Castle, Denbighshire, North Wales
+Castell Rhuddlan (Rhuddlan Castle), Denbighshire, North Wales

 Rhuddlan sat at the lowest crossing-point of the River Clwyd, which made it a natural frontier – and battleground – between the Welsh and invaders for 600 years before Edward I arrived in 1277.
 This is the first castle designed by James of St George, his master builder, who went on to build a string of thumping great fortresses along the North Wales coast.
-At Rhuddlan Castle you can see the genesis of his concentric ‘walls within walls’ design.
+At Castell Rhuddlan (Rhuddlan Castle) you can see the genesis of his concentric ‘walls within walls’ design.

-Aerial North view of Rhuddlan Castle, North Wales
+Aerial North view of castle.

-Rhuddlan Castle, North Wales
+Castell Rhuddlan (Rhuddlan Castle), North Wales

-St Quentin's Castle, Llanblethian
+St Quentin's Castle, Llanblethian, South Wales

 Before his death at the 1314 Battle of Bannockburn, Gilbert de Clare designed a castle he never got to complete.
 Every inch of the crumbled, jagged St Quentin's Castle grabs the imagination with its enormous twin-towered gatehouse, designed to give extra defence on the weaker side of the four surrounding slopes.